How Long Do Eyeshadow Palettes Last?

 Avoid Moist Environments

-To help your eyeshadows last longer, keep them in a dry, cool place.
-We recommend using organizer drawers that you can easily bring to the bathroom or use to store under your sink for an extra barrier of protection.
+We recommend using organizer drawers that you can easily bring to the bathroom or store under your sink for an extra layer of protection.

 Alcohol